 Many things attract people to a business.
-The quality of products or services offered, the customer service experience, location, and even the checkout/payment process are all factors drawing customers.
+The quality of products or services offered, the customer service experience, location, and even the checkout/payment process are factors that draw customers.
 Unfortunately, payment processing isn’t always the first thing entrepreneurs think about when setting up operations.
 Payments are an ever-evolving technology and having an advanced.
 A user-friendly payment experience is vital to success.
 Here are ways to simplify the payment process for your clients.

 Know Your Customer

 Spend time understanding your client base and their payment habits.
-For example, individuals who use mobile devices have different payment expectations than people who buy online from a computer or those at a real sales point.
+For example, individuals who use mobile devices have different payment expectations than people who buy online from a computer or a real sales point.
 To make things easier for these different types of customers, entrepreneurs must know who their customers are and give them an experience that meets their expectations.

 Simplicity is Key

 Busy interfaces are distracting, often confusing, and lead to a higher abandonment rate.
 When creating your checkout page, make sure to walk through the process yourself to see where the hangups might be.
 Streamline steps and create a simple flow to guide customers to complete checkout quickly and securely.